smartgeber Logo

 Antwort der Redaktion

-OLED burn-in refers to the permanent retention of an image on the screen.
-This happens when static images are displayed for extended periods, causing uneven wear on the organic compounds that emit light in OLED panels.
-Over time, this can lead to ghostly images or discoloration that remains visible even when the content changes.
+OLED burn-in refers to the permanent discoloration of areas on an OLED screen.
+This happens when static images are displayed for long periods, causing uneven wear on the organic compounds that emit light.
+Over time, this can lead to certain pixels aging faster than others, resulting in a ghostly image that remains visible on the screen.

 Last updated 3 mins ago